Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

-\begin{proof} Call $m$ the number of vertices of $\pi$ on the right of $(a,b)$ that are adjacent to $a$ or to $b$ by an edge of $T$ and to a vertex of $\pi$ that is not on the right of $(a,b)$ by an edge of $U$.
-The theorem will be proven by induction on $l$.
-By Definition \ref{Def.far.1}, the only possible edges common to $T$ and $U$ are incident to $a$ or to $b$.
-On the other hand, at most $m$ vertices of $\pi$ are adjacent to $a$ or to $b$ by an interior edge common to $T$ and $U$, and these are necessarily on the right of $(a,b)$.
+\begin{proof} The theorem will be proven by induction on $l$.
+By the definition of $\Omega(T,a,b)$, the only possible edges common to $T$ and $U$ are incident to $a$ or to $b$.
+Moreover, at most $m$ vertices of $\pi$ are adjacent to $a$ or to $b$ by an interior edge common to $T$ and $U$, and these are necessarily on the right of $(a,b)$.
 As only one such vertex can be adjacent to both $a$ and $b$ in a triangulation, $T$ and $U$ share at most $m+1$ interior edges.
 Hence all the interior edges of $T$ must be flipped in order to obtain $U$, except possibly $m+1$ of them.
 As a consequence, $d(T,U)\geq{n-m-4}$.
 In particular, the desired result holds when $l$ is equal to $1$.

 Now assume that $l\geq2$.
 In this case, by Proposition \ref{Prop.far.1}, $T$ has an ear in some vertex $c$ of $\pi$ on the left of $(a,b)$.
-Moreover, according to Definition \ref{Def.far.1}, at least two interior edges of $U$ are incident to $c$.
+Moreover, according to the definition of $\Omega(T,a,b)$, at least two interior edges of $U$ are incident to $c$.
 Hence, Lemma \ref{Lem.intro.1} yields: